 Sustainability

-Having researched sustainable and then ecological theatre practice during my Theatre Design MA, I strive to use what I learnt to ensure that every decision made puts nature and the environment first; Something that sticks with me is the argument that Tanja Beer discusses in her book, Ecoscenography, that something cannot be considered beautiful if its existence inherently damages ecology and its ecosystem.
-This outlook shapes my work, and leads to fascinating discoveries and decisions as I strive to create aesthetics that serve the text they are designed for, care for the people involved and make a minimal impact on nature.
+Having researched sustainable and ecological theatre practices during my Theatre Design MA, I strive to use what I learnt to ensure that every decision made puts nature and the environment first; something that sticks with me is an argument discussed by Tanja Beer in her book, Ecoscenography - whether something can ever be considered beautiful if its existence inherently causes damage to ecological systems.
+This outlook shapes my work, and leads to fascinating discoveries and decisions as I strive to create aesthetics that serve the text they are designed for, care for the people involved, and make a minimal impact on nature.

 I am Carbon Literacy Trained and have signed up to the EcoStage Pledge, both of which help guide me as I design.
 Coming from an Earth Sciences and Physics background, I love taking knowledge from these disciplines and responding to it creatively in my work, deepening the extent to which I aim to share the stage with nature.